Path-connectivity of the set of uniquely ergodic and cobounded foliations: Contractions on

 Suppose we are given either \begin{enumerate} \item A curve $\beta_0$ and a number $d>0$, or \item A pseudo-Ansosov $\psi$, a curve $\alpha$, a number $r>0$ and a curve $\beta_0$. \end{enumerate} Then there are numbers $M,N > 0$ with the property that the number \begin{enumerate} \item $N(\tau, E, \mathcal{V}, \beta_0, d)$ from Proposition~\ref{prop:curves-get-contracted}, or \item $N(\tau, E, \mathcal{V}, \psi, \alpha, d, r, \beta_0)$ from Proposition~\ref{prop:apply-pseudo} \end{enumerate} can be chosen to be smaller than $N$ for all minimal $E \in U_M(\tau, F)$. \end{lem} \begin{proof} We will describe the case of Proposition~\ref{prop:apply-pseudo} in detail, the corresponding argument for Proposition~\ref{prop:curves-get-contracted} is similar and simpler.

 Recall from the proof of Proposition~\ref{prop:apply-pseudo} that what one needs to show is the estimate in (\ref{eq:apply-pseudo-key}).
-This in turn is implied simply from (\ref{eq:apply-pseudo-key-2}), which is purely a statement about Gromov product growth of images of $\alpha$ under the associated mapping class group sequence $f_n$.
-Hence, to show this lemma, it suffices to show that the number $N$ in (\ref{eq:apply-pseudo-key-2}) can be bounded for associated sequences $f_n'$ as in the statement of this lemma.
+This in turn is implied by (\ref{eq:apply-pseudo-key-2}), which is purely a statement about Gromov product growth of images of $\alpha$ under the associated mapping class group sequence $f_n$ of the given splitting sequence.
+Hence, to finish the proof, we will argue that the number $N$ in (\ref{eq:apply-pseudo-key-2}) can be uniformly bounded for the associated mapping class sequences $f_n$ defined by splitting sequences arising from any minimal $E\in U_M(\tau,F)$ independent of $E$ itself.

 If $E \in U_M(\tau, F)$, then by definition the first $M$ terms of the associated $\Mcg$-sequence for $E$ and $F$ agree.
 Hence, to show this lemma, we have to show that the existence of a number $N$ making (\ref{eq:apply-pseudo-key-2}) true can already be guaranteed by knowing a large initial segment of the associated $\Mcg$-sequence.
 The remainder of this proof is concerned with showing that.